 Since 2014, the report revealed that 90 vulnerabilities in MQTT have been discovered, including critical ones, many of which remain unpatched.

 “The pandemic has led to a sharp growth in the telehealth market, and this doesn’t just involve communicating with your doctor via video software,” said Maria Namestnikova, Head of the Russian Global Research and Analysis Team (GReAT) at Kaspersky, in a statement.

 “We’re talking about a whole range of complex, rapidly evolving technologies and products, including specialised applications, wearable devices, implantable sensors, and cloud-based databases,” she added.

 Most wearable devices track both health data, location, and movements, opening up the possibility of not just stealing data but also potentially stalking, the report said.

-Further, Kaspersky researchers found vulnerabilities not only in the MQTT protocol but also in one of the most popular platforms for wearable devices: the Qualcomm Snapdragon Wearable platform.
+Further, Kaspersky researchers found vulnerabilities in the MQTT protocol and one of the most popular platforms for wearable devices: the Qualcomm Snapdragon Wearable platform.

 There have been more than 400 vulnerabilities found since the platform was launched; not all have been patched, including some from 2020.